DerekSelander/dsdump/docs/index.md

 Objective-C still plays quite a relevant role—even in Swift.
 A pure Swift class (i.e. `class ASwiftClass {}`) will inherit from an Objective-C class called **SwiftClass** on all Apple platforms (you'll verify this in a second).

 In addition, Swift methods *can* be stripped out of the symbol table, but Objective-C methods can still be resolved via other ways (as you'll see shortly).
 If a Swift class overrides an Objective-C method (i.e. `viewDidLoad`), there'll be a compiler generated Objective-C bridging method (called a [thunk](https://en.wikipedia.org/wiki/Thunk)) which retains and rearranges assembly registers to the Swift calling convention.
 The thunk method is visible on the Objective-C side, while the actual Swift method can be stripped out.
-You'll see at the end of this writeup that you can infer the stripped Swift method by using this knowledge and the Swift reflection type knowledge introduced later.
+You'll see at the end of this writeup that you can infer the stripped Swift method by using this Objective-C class knowledge and the Swift reflection type knowledge introduced later.

 ---
 ## 3.1 Objective-C Class List
 ---

 Using the Mach-O knowledge you've built up earlier, it's quite easy to hunt for Objective-C classes that are built into an image.
-All you have to do is look for the **`__DATA_CONST.__objc_classlist`** Mach-O section in an executable.
+All you have to do is look for the **`__DATA_CONST.__objc_classlist`** (or `__DATA.__objc_classlist` if pre iOS-13) Mach-O section in an image.

 Build up an executable with Objective-C code and name it **ex5.m**: